First Period architecture: Homes

-Public buildings

-In colonial British North America, jails are one of the earliest appeared public buildings, they did not serve the role of imprisonment, but a pre-trial accommodation for defendants.
-In Massachusetts Bay Colony, colonists established regulations that immigrants should not breach the laws in England and then erected houses of correction for penalty.
-At that time, recognizance is well accepted by colonial judges, so only few amount of criminals went to the jail, the scale is much smaller compared with contemporary jail in United States.

-Moreover, the structure is different as well, the culprits live in cages or cabinets.
-A familial model is adopted in colonial jail system, jailers (and perhaps their family) live in the same building as the culprits.
-The jails imitates First Period residential places, built in wood structure and tight arranged planks.

-The Old Jail established in Barnstable, Massachusetts was used for 130 years since 1690; the maximum capacity of whole jail is 6–8 people.
-Cells are small and windows are reinforced with rectangle metals, there is one door in the front which is small as well with heavy bar locks, and clapboards are interlocked at the joints with massive amount of nails.

 Churches

 Christianity was brought to the United States by early English colonists; the oldest First Period church was built in New Mexico in 1629, named San Estevan del Rey Mission Church, is still in use as a museum.
-And later in Virginia, Maryland and Massachusetts, few churches were constructed by Puritans following English medieval architecture styles in the 17th century.
+And later in Virginia, Maryland, and Massachusetts, few churches were constructed by Puritans following English medieval architecture styles in the 17th century.

 Unlike Boston, cities like Plymouth and Hingham have not been restored to attract tourism, churches are well-maintained in original medieval architecture styling with centered fireplaces near the staircases.

-Old Ship Church is one of the oldest church built by puritans in Hingham, Massachusetts and a well-preserved example of First Period architecture style.
+Old Ship Church is one of the oldest church built by puritans in Hingham, Massachusetts, and a well-preserved example of First Period architecture style.
 It is named after the shape of ceiling, which was inspired by its architects, carpenters from the early arrived English colonists.
 The wooden timber frame of the church and walls were constructed in 1681, and later in the 1740s, galleries on the side were added.